-Despite some progress made, academic failure still remains a major issue and the results are not sufficient in terms of graduates' employability in Western Africa.
+Despite some progress made, academic failure still remains a major issue and the results are not sufficient in terms of graduates' employability in Western Africa and the Horn of Africa.
 The main causes are the low level of quality of education and training, a dysfunctional governance of education systems, and the inadequacy of the training provided with labour market needs.
 In a number of countries (including Nigeria), university education is still often following the philosophy of "training for (government) jobs, rather than training for personal and community development and creation of wealth and self-employment.

-In view of these challenges, EU policy response needs to focus on strengthening the higher education systems, including developing teaching, research and management capacity,
+In view of these challenges, EU policy response needs to focus on strengthening the higher education systems, including developing teaching, research and management capacity, harmonising educational structures to facilitate mobility and comparability, quality assurance, recognition of qualifications and the links to the labour market.